Opponents suspect environmental racism in pipeline project

 In a letter to the U.S. Army Corps of Engineers, the Southern Environmental Law Center said the clay layer above the aquifer “has several known and suspected breaches, holes, and leaks.”

-Opponents suspect environmental racism — the practice of placing toxic factories, landfills and other polluters in minority neighborhoods and indigenous areas, whose voiceless residents only realize the danger after people get sick.
+Opponents suspect environmental racism — the practice of placing toxic factories, landfills and other polluters in minority neighborhoods and indigenous areas, where voiceless residents only realize the danger after people get sick.
 They say Boxtown, where homes had no running water or electricity as recently as the 1970s, was chosen because residents are Black and low income.

 During a recent rally against the pipeline, activist Justin Pearson said the project reeks of racial injustice.